DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 **Subscriptions**

 Subscribing to the STP works in a very similar fashion to the original tickerplant.
-From the subscriber's perspective the process is unchanged: it opens a handle to the STP and calls `.u.sub` with a list of tables to subscribe to as its first argument and either a list of symbols or a keyed table of conditions as the second.
-It should be noted that any heavy processing of incoming data should generally not be done in the STP, so any conditions applied in the subscription should be computationally inexpensive.
+From the subscriber's perspective the subscription logic is backwardly compatible: it opens a handle to the STP and calls `.u.sub` with a list of tables to subscribe to as its first argument and either a null symbol or a list of symbols as a sym filter.
+The STP also supports a keyed table of conditions (in q parse format) and a list of columns that should be published.

+Whilst complex bespoke subscription is possible in the STP it is generally not recommended.
+Complex subscription filtering should be off loaded to a chained STP.

 ```q
 // Subscribe to everything